darkskyapp/binary-search/README.md

 This version is a straight port of the Java version mentioned by Joshua Bloch in his article, [Nearly All Binary Searches and Merge Sorts are Broken](http://googleresearch.blogspot.com/2006/06/extra-extra-read-all-about-it-nearly.html).

+Thanks to [Conrad Irwin](https://github.com/ConradIrwin) for, ironically, pointing out a bug.

 Example
 -------